 “Dolls have come to emphasize or exaggerate these features,” the authors wrote.
 “Cartoon characters do likewise, and those animals most often selected as pets tend also to have them.”

 Cuddling teddy bears “evokes a sense of peace, security and comfort,” psychologist Corrine Sweet said in a 2010 press release (for a Travelodge study, of all things).
 “It’s human nature to crave these feelings from childhood to adult life.”

-One striking example of how stuffed animals satisfy our psychological needs even as adults appeared in Social Psychology and Personality Science in 2011.
+One striking example of how stuffed animals satisfy our psychological needs even as adults appeared in the journal Social Psychology and Personality Science in 2011.
 Researchers first psychologically damaged a group of volunteers by “socially excluding” them — in this case, by giving them negative feedback on a personality test (“You’re the type who will end up alone later in life”).
 Others received more generous assessments.
-Then, the researchers asked each participant whether he or she was willing to share money with a friend, and whether he or she would be interested in participating in future studies.
+Then, the researchers asked each participant whether they were willing to share money with a friend, and whether they would be interested in participating in future studies.
 Predictably, those who received negative feedback felt less charitable.
-They weren’t terribly interested in participating in future studies, and not particularly good about sharing money.
+They weren’t terribly interested in participating in future studies and not particularly good about sharing money.

 But there was a twist — some “socially excluded” participants were given the opportunity to touch a teddy bear before deciding whether to share money or help with future experiments.
 And they were significantly more likely than anyone else to engage in prosocial behaviors afterward.

 “There is no urgent need for myself to have the money and it is always comforting to be pleasantly surprised by others, even if it’s from a stranger.
 So I just hope the money can be useful for the person who receives it,” one participant (who, recall, had been told by scientists that she’d probably die alone) gushed after time with her teddy.
 The authors concluded that something about cuddling with stuffed animals measurably dampens feelings of rejection.